lee2sman/december-adventure-2024/index.md

 Meanwhile I posted that my fave music from 2024 is the A. G. Cook track [Silver Needle Golden Thread](https://www.youtube.com/watch?v=GWAocs5P0no).
 Someone directed me to the music video for it, made by artist Lena Weber ([great interview about the piece, coded in python](https://timrodenbroeker.de/lena-weber-ag-cook/).
 I realize that my quilt-maker could be in this line, but the memory issue is preventing this.

 Meanwhile I spin up another Love2d test file.
 Now I practice drawing images to an offscreen canvas buffer, then pan across that buffer and draw a section to the screen.
 This is my test of drawing panning/scanning images.
 First test passes.
 I may try to integrate this into the quilt pieces.

+<div id="current"></div>

+## Dec 23

+Wow, wow!
+Thanks to a stranger for chatting with me online on the Love2d reddit.
+They tested the garbage collector and that single line added prevented the memory errors.
+So I added it to my code, and boom, it works!
+No crashes.
+Another person suggested the canvas drawing approach was a good one to speed things up as well.
+So I'll use my side code from yesterday and probably integrate that in as well if I want to make this 'music video' speed.
+I could also likely run the garbagecollector somewhat less often and do some tests, instead of every new quilt, maybe every 5 for example.
+I've already shot some video using this v1 of the software.
+It's working well.
+I'm happy.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/s4I0x5bUnsg?si=UY3Ps7VhyYIcJvZx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 [↑top](#)